-If your donation is too large to fit in your car, please call the Christian Mission at 704.664.2357 and ask for Eileen.
+If your donation is too large to fit in your car, please call the Christian Mission at 704.664.2357 and ask for Christy.
 In certain circumstances, the Christian Mission may be able to arrange for pickup of your over-size donation.

 Items We Can Accept

 The Mooresville Christian Mission gratefully accepts the following new or gently-used items:

 - Large appliances

 - Housewares including small appliances, glassware, kitchen utensils, and lamps